 4. Have a ‘timed wallow’

 Now doesn’t that sound fun!
 Truth is, no good will come from wallowing in sadness for over a minute.
-Yep, you’re allowed one minute for a bit of moping (put a timer on if you want), but after that – Pause, Hold, Engage, and go find something else to do that sparks joy, makes you laugh, gets you busy and generally shifts your mindset from ‘wallow’ to ‘oh well – this too shall pass!’
+Yep, you’re allowed one minute for a bit of moping (put a timer on if you want), but after that – Pause, Reflect, Engage, and go find something else to do that sparks joy, makes you laugh, gets you busy and generally shifts your mindset from ‘wallow’ to ‘oh well – this too shall pass!’

 5. Laugh out loud